 We conduct business in Canada which subjects us to foreign currency exchange rate risk.
-Currently, we do not hold or issue foreign currency forward contracts, option contracts or other derivative financial instruments to mitigate the currency exchange rate risk.
-Our results of operations and our cash flows could be impacted by changes in foreign currency exchange rates.
+Currently, we do not hold or issue foreign currency forward contracts, option contracts or other derivative financial instruments to mitigate the

 Our common stock has experienced, and may continue to experience, price volatility and low trading volume.